till-f/NetMessage/README.md

 ## Customization
-If you just want to change the way how C# objects are (de)serialized, e.g. if you want to use Json instead of XML, all you have to do is implementing the `IDataSerializer` interface ([IDataSerializer.cs](NetMessage/IDataSerializer.cs)) and pass the corresponding instance to the `NetMessageServer` and `NetMessageClient` constructor respectively.
-Take a look at the existing implementation for XML in [XmlDataSerializer.cs](NetMessage/XmlDataSerializer.cs) if you need an example.
+If you just want to change the way how C# objects are (de)serialized, e.g., if you want to use Json instead of XML, all you have to do is implementing the `IDataSerializer` interface ([IDataSerializer.cs](NetMessage/IDataSerializer.cs)) and pass the corresponding instance to the `NetMessageServer` and `NetMessageClient` constructor respectively.
+Take a look at the existing implementation for XML in
+[XmlDataSerializer.cs](NetMessage/XmlDataSerializer.cs) if you need an example.

-If you really want to support a custom low-level protocol, you can still take advantage of the event based notifications for packets but the higher layer for transparent (de)serialization of C# objects is not available.
+If you want to implement a truly custom protocol, you can still take advantage of the event based notifications provided by *NetMessage*, but the higher layer for transparent (de)serialization of C# objects is not available.
 If this is OK, you can use the *NetMessage.Base*
 [NuGet package](https://www.nuget.org/packages/NetMessage.Base "NetMessage.Base on NuGet.org") directly.
-You only have to implement the `IProtocol` interface (see [IProtocol.cs](NetMessage.Base/IProtocol.cs)) and must add the corresponding concrete classes for the server, client, session and request objects.
+You have to implement the `IProtocol` interface (see [IProtocol.cs](NetMessage.Base/IProtocol.cs)) and must add the corresponding concrete classes for the server, client, session and request objects.
 See the *SimpleString* Example under [Examples](https://github.com/till-f/NetMessage/tree/main/Examples) for details.